Stamperia Bertozzi Linens – Traditional Italian Craftsmanship

 Since 1920, the Bertozzi family have been creating wonderful hand-printed and hand-painted fabrics in their workshop in the Emilia-Romagna region.
 Using traditional techniques that date back many centuries, these master craftsmen hand-carve blocks of pear wood to produce the stamps that are used to print their own exclusive designs onto the finest hand-woven linen.

 Stamperia Bertozzi’s offering is the most eclectic of all our artisan partners, as they produce items for almost every part of the home, as well as a selection of aprons and scarves.
-From cushion covers in a plethora of designs to throws made form waffled linen, this collection has something for every living space.
+From cushion covers in a range of designs to throws made from waffled linen, this collection has something for every living space.
 For the bedroom, not only do they have a range of exquisite bed linen and quilts, but they can provide a bespoke service to ensure your bedding sets are made-to-measure and truly unique in design.

 For over a century, the Bertozzi family has dedicated their workshop to traditional hand-printing.
 As proud artisans, they employ the ancient technique of hand-carving stamps from blocks of pear wood which they use to print onto a variety of materials.
 Their expertise extended to hand-painting, a skill they have developed over the years using a range of tools and techniques.